 Benefits of Homemade Sandalwood Soap

-1. Intensely Nutrition and Hydrates Skin
+1. Hydrates Skin

-2. Soothes Irritated or Inflamed Skin
+2. Soothes Irritated Skin

-3. Enhances a Smoother and fairer Skin
+3. Enhances Smoother Skin

 Homemade Sandalwood Soap Supplies